DaveBenham/VenomModules/README.md

 The inputs are scaled at 10 chromatic steps per volt.

 The effective interval is the sum of the knob and input values, rounded and clamped to an integral value between 1 and 100.
-The effective value for each interval is displayed above the respective knob (not yet implemented).
+The effective value for each interval is displayed above the respective knob.
 Inactive interval knobs, as defined by the Scale Length, do not have any value displayed above them.

+### Display Panel
+The display panel is divided into 3 sections.
+As already described above, the top section displays the effective values for the upper controls, and the bottom section displays the effective values for the 10 interval controls.

+The middle section indicates which note within the scale is selected.
+Each polyphonic channel has its own position within a 4 x 4 grid above each interval.

+The left most grid above the left most interval knob represents the root of the scale.
+The next grid represents the 2nd note, etc.

+The indicator is yellow when the selected note is >= the effective Scale Root, and red if < the Scale Root.
+The character within each indicator represents the distance away from the root (pseudo)octave.
+A value of 0 represents the scale containing the Scale Root.
+The (pseudo)octave indicators are coded as follows:
+ - 0-9 = 0-9
+ - A-Z = 10 - 35
+ - a-z = 37 - 61

 ### IN input
 The polyphonic IN input provides the V/Oct frequency control voltage to be quantized.